How to Register a Death in England and Wales

 When a death occurs, someone has to deal with the formal registration with the relevant Registrar of Births Deaths and Marriages.
-Planning ahead does make things easier, and you might consider downloading and completing the How to Register a Death form for yourself as well, and filing it with the relevant documents, just a thought!
-But there are a number of steps which must be complied with before that can happen:
+Planning ahead does make things easier, and you might consider downloading and completing the Registering a Death form for yourself as well, and filing it with the relevant documents, just a thought!
+But there are a number of steps that must be complied with before that can happen:

 - Registration should normally take place with 5 days of death.
 This will not be possible if the Coroner is involved.

 - You must be a person qualified to register the death – typically the next of kin, but more details on who is allowed to register a death here if that is not appropriate.

 - The Medical Certificate of Death must have been issued by the deceased doctor or by the coroner (43% of deaths are reviewed by the Coroner, often just because the deceased hadn’t seen a doctor within 2 weeks of death, or that doctor is on holiday.)
 The Coroners involvement is NOT a cause for concern.
 Funeral Directors must have the Medical Certificate of Cause of Death before they can do much.

 - You will need quite a bit of information about the deceased (we’ve put a download below so you can print it and then find all the information in advance).

 - When everything is ready, contact the relevant Registrar of Births Deaths and Marriages and make an appointment.
 Most are listed below: please let us know if any links are out of date.)
 Historically this has been face to face, but some are using the phone currently.
 If you are not near the Registrar for the area of the deceased, you may be able to work with your local one, but that will slow things down.

 - Think how many Death Certificates will be needed – copies are unlikely to be accepted by banks, insurance or investment companies or lenders.
 Each one is currently £11, so the cost can be significant.
 The executor can repay the cost from the estate in due course.